The Cost of a Grant banner

 The prices quoted on this website, for each of the stages detailed below, are for standard, straightforward, non-contested Estate Administrations.

-Our quote for the legal work on your Estate Administration will be given on a fixed fee basis, subject to assumptions which are set out below.
-All legal fees and additional costs quoted on this page include VAT ( at the current rate of 20%) where applicable.
+Our quote for the legal work on your Estate Administration will be calculated based on the estimated amount of time members of the firm will spend on your matter.
+All legal fees and additional costs quoted on this page include VAT (at the current rate of 20%) where applicable.

 Our quote will be based on the specific circumstances of the Estate in question and will be detailed in two stages as follows: